| | | | | | | | | |

 Int 0735-2024

-| A | Althea V. Stevens | | | Requiring the department of correction to report on physical violence against and sexual harassment of correctional staff and ensure that staff have access to mental health treatment resources. | Introduction | This bill would require the Commissioner of Correction to report annually on alleged incidents of physical violence against and sexual harassment of Department of Correction (DOC) and Correctional Health Services (CHS) staff by incarcerated individuals or other staff that occurred in the previous year.
-The Commissioner would also be required to report annually on DOC’s investigations of these incidents.
-Additionally, the Commissioner would be required to review the information collected and report annually on any updates made to DOC’s policies concerning physical violence against and sexual harassment of staff.
-The Commissioner would be required to submit the reports to the Mayor, Speaker of the Council, and Board of Correction and post the reports on DOC’s website.
-This bill would also require the Commissioner to ensure that staff have access to mental health treatment resources, and to publicize resource availability to staff. | Hearing Held by Committee | |
+| A | Althea V. Stevens | | | Requiring the DOC to report on sexual assault and sexual harassment of correctional staff and providing staff access to mental health treatment resources. | Introduction | This bill would require the Department of Correction (DOC) to report on alleged incidents of sexual assault and sexual harassment by incarcerated individuals against staff working in City jails.
+For each incident, DOC would be required to report information related to the alleged incident and related investigation.
+The bill would also require the DOC to ensure that staff have access to mental health resources relating to reducing stress and other adverse mental health impacts for persons working in correctional facilities. | Hearing Held by Committee | |

 Action details